-(Co-requisite 524 for nurse practitioners only)
+Co-requisite 524 for nurse practitioners only

 This course builds knowledge and expertise for acquisition of skills to perform advanced health and physical assessments needed to formulate clinical reasoning and laboratory interpretation.
 Comprehensive physical, psychosocial, genetics, spiritual, and cultural assessments of individuals across the life span are emphasized.
 Students will focus on clinical prevention and population health.
 Attention is on developing skills to critically analyze data for sound diagnostic reasoning and differential diagnosing in order to establish an accurate assessment of health status.
-This course requires a 2-day onsite lab residency.